germs-lab/ref_soil/README.md

 ### RefSoil_v1.txt
 Each colume represents: uniq ID, chromosomes, version, taxon ID, Definition, Organism, Full taxonomy

+RefSoil version 1 contains 928 genomes (888 bacteria, 34 archaea, 6 fungi) and 1070 chromosomes

+This page shows how to build 16s tree of RefSoil(version1)
 ##Script to get 16s tree from  RefSoil-DB and RefSeq-DB

 1. If you want to build tree file from RefSoil-DB, use genbank-file to get 16s